ianmackers99/capstone/README.md

 - We can use a variety of different acquisition functions to select promising regions of the search space to sample next.

-- We can update the model each week, feeding back our latest findings an improving the accuracy of the model
+- We can update the model each week, feeding our latest findings back in to improve the accuracy of the model

 Together, these factors make a compelling case for using Bayesian Optimisation and a Gaussian Process to tackle this capstone challenge.